-This workshop supports those working with Kindergarten to Year 12 students and provides participants with the opportunity to:
+This workshop is for those working with Kindergarten to Year 12 students and provides participants with the opportunity to:

 explore drug types, their impacts and possible consequences, including methamphetamine and emerging psychoactive substances